arangodb/arangodb/Documentation/Books/Manual/Indexing/WhichIndex.md

   for expiration and removal.
 Providing either a non-numeric value or even no value for the index attribute is a supported way of keeping documents from being expired and removed.

+  It is not recommended to use TTL indexes for user-land AQL queries, as TTL indexes may store a transformed, always numerical version of the index attribute value.

 - geo index: the geo index provided by ArangoDB allows searching for documents within a radius around a two-dimensional earth coordinate (point), or to find documents with are closest to a point.
 Document coordinates can either